racheli2969/-dotNet5783_1715_0965/README.md

    - Synchronization Tools
    - Design Patterns

-##Features

-The Bookstore Management System offers the following features:

-Track
+Features

+  Track:
    enables customers to track the order and view it's status

-Simulate
+  Simulate:
    Simulate the order procees of shipping, delivery and receiving

-Order
+  Order:
    order books for customers of the book store

-Admin
+  Admin:
    Secure admin access to manage orders and products can add and delete Ensure data security and integrity with admin privileges.